pythoncerrado/codigo-de-conduta/README.md

 ---

+Este Código de Conduta baseia-se no [Código de Conduta do Evento Python Brasil](https://github.com/pythonbrasil/codigo-de-conduta) podendo ser alterado e melhorado independentemente do original.

+---

+---

-# Python Brasil Code of Conduct
+# Python Cerrado Code of Conduct

-Python Brasil conference is a friendly, inclusive and harassment-free environment where everyone is welcome and where civility is compulsory.
+Python Cerrado conference is a friendly, inclusive and harassment-free environment where everyone is welcome and where civility is compulsory.

 Conference organizers offer a Response Team acting in order to guarantee such an environment.